Source code for parq_blockmodel.blockmodel

 from parq_blockmodel.types import Shape3D, Point, BlockSize

-from parq_blockmodel.utils.demo_block_model import create_demo_blockmodel
+from parq_blockmodel.utils.demo_block_model import create_demo_blockmodel, create_toy_blockmodel

-from parq_blockmodel.utils.geometry_utils import rotation_to_axis_orientation
+from parq_blockmodel.utils.geometry_utils import angles_to_axes

-from parq_tools.lazy_parquet import LazyParquetDataFrame
+from parq_blockmodel.utils.spatial_encoding import (

 from pyarrow.parquet import ParquetFile